-Robert H. Baron is a partner in Cravath’s Litigation Department and serves as the department’s Managing Partner.
-He has handled major commercial cases brought as individual and class actions in the Federal and state courts, including the representation of major domestic and foreign issuers and financial institutions in litigation related to securities offerings and trading, complex structured financing transactions and mergers and acquisitions.
+Robert H. Baron is a partner in Cravath’s Litigation Department.
+He has handled major commercial cases brought as individual and class actions in federal and state courts, including the representation of major domestic and foreign issuers and financial institutions in litigation related to securities offerings and trading, complex structured financing transactions and mergers and acquisitions.

 Mr. Baron’s representative cases include: